earlgreytech/neutron-spec/neutron-architecture.md

 Proposed flags:

 * Upgradeable -- Can update it's own deployed bytecode
 * Stateless -- The contract can store no global storage state, aside from it's own bytecode.
-Noteably it can read external smart contract state.
+Noteably it can read external smart contract state and cause mutable side effects in other smart contracts by calling them
 * PureContract -- Every execution of this smart contract should be assumed to be pure, with no side effects. (requires Upgradeable, Stateless, and NonPayable flag)
 * NonPayable -- This smart contract should never be capable of holding coins
+* (optional/Qtum only) ApprovalContract -- Only valid on bare contract executions.
+Indicates that the execution will opt-in for ApprovalContract behavior

 Note it is not possible to modify ContractType after a smart contract has been deployed.